NewNoetic/catchup-web/README.md

 # CatchUp website
-The website for the RemoteAssistance app
+The website for the Catchup app

 ## Manual build and deploy
 - `npm install`